amidaware/trmm-docs/docs/unsupported_proxies.md

 These are some assumptions made to make this guide, short, easy to follow and to the point.
 Of course you can adapt it to your environment and/or current configuration.

-- You have a pfSense firewall.
+- You have a OPNsense firewall.
 - You have HAProxy installed.
 - You don't have any `http` frontends on your HAProxy.
 - You have port forward to forward traffic from your WAN 443 port to OPNsense 443 port.